marcfarssac/JetPack-FoursquareApp-with-Room-LiveData-Navigation-Paging-for-offline-work/README.md

 ### Paging

 The Paging Library loads data gradually and gracefully within the app's.
-It works with the local database, a Web API service, the ViewModel and the UI.
+It works with the local database, a Web API api, the ViewModel and the UI.

 ![Paging diagram](https://user-images.githubusercontent.com/18221570/46413907-47aaee00-c722-11e8-9924-fb10ce179f84.png)